Kanakaraya Mudali: Early life

 Nothing is known about the early life of Pedro Kanagaraya Mudaliar.
 All converted Christians were poor except the family of Kanagaraya Mudaliar and his brothers.
 It was only of late years that a few had been able to keep themselves in comfort as Europeans' dubashes or in other employment.

 His grandfather Thanappa Mudaliar was the first chief dubash of the French East India Company.
 Thanappa played an important role in creating and instituting the French colony in Pondicherry.

-Thanappa Mudaliar, who belonged to the Agamudaiyar community, embraced Christianity with his son on 20 March 1671 and took the name Lazaro de Mota.
+Thanappa Mudaliar, who belonged to the thondaimanadala Vellalar community, embraced Christianity with his son on 20 March 1671 and took the name Lazaro de Mota.
 He did business in rice with French starting from 1672.
 The French kept him as their consultant in trade and commerce.
 It was by his suggestion that the French officials reached Pondicherry by sea on 15 January 1674 with 150 migrants.
 Thanappa Mudaliar was appointed as the chief agent of the East India Company in 1674.
 He was appointed as the head of the Tamil merchants in 1686.
 He was thus given the full control over the entire business of the company with the native merchants.
 He was the one to fix the prices of all commodities made available to the French in Pondicherry.

 Thanappa Mudaliar invited weavers from neighboring places and made them settle down in areas with a view to procuring sufficient volumes of textiles for export.
 He got constructed storehouses for the commodities so textiles, saltpeter, camphor, ivory, precious stones, and spices from other regions were brought to Pondicherry for export to France.

 His son Andre Muthappa Mudaliar discharged the duties of the courtier from 1699 on ward.
 On his demise Nainiappa was asked to take charge in 1708.
 He held an important position in French Pondicherry.